What Does a Session Musician Do?

 Let's begin with a simple definition.
 A session musician is someone who performs music in a recording session.
 He's hired by the music contractor, the music producer, the band or the record, film or video production company to play whatever music is going to be recorded at that session.
 At this point, it gets a little more complicated because no two session musicians are alike.
 Each has a specialized skill that makes him uniquely employable.

 A few trumpeters like Tommy Stevenson and Snooky Young, for example, made their reputation as high-note specialists.
-I've been in more than one recording session in which the trumpeter left the high passages out while playing.
+We've been in more than one recording session in which the trumpeter left the high passages out while playing.
 At some point during the session, the high-note specialist arrived, played those notes and was on his way.
-Most session musicians are excellent readers -- one compliment sometimes given to the very best readers is that "they can play fly-paper."
+Most session musicians are excellent readers—one compliment sometimes given to the very best readers is that "they can play fly-paper."
 In other words, if it's written down, they can play it.

 And usually on the first take.

 On the other hand, one of Nashville's most sought-after steel players not only doesn't read music; he doesn't even read Nashville's idiosyncratic "number system," a numerical charting method that allows players to shift keys easily as a vocalist's range requires.
-What does instead is sits down and begins playing with all the musicians who are reading -- with no preparation, no practice.
-He's many Nashville producers' "first call"--the steel player in the highest demand.
+What he does instead is sits down and begins playing with all the musicians who are reading—with no preparation, no practice.
+He's many Nashville producers' "first call"—the steel player in the highest demand.

 Session Musicians and Musical Genres

-Although few fans knew it, much of The Beach Boy recordings were the Wrecking Crew, not Brian Wilson's band.
+Although few fans knew it, many of The Beach Boys recordings were the Wrecking Crew, not Brian Wilson's band.

 Other session musicians have classical backgrounds and are particularly in demand for film music dates.
 Others still specialize in R&B, country, and jazz.